romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 @override
 Widget build(BuildContext context) {

-    // TODO: add this at the top of the build method in the
+    // TODO: Step #3 - add this at the top of the build method in the
     // FlutterAirWelcome widget

     FlutterAirFlightInfoStyles? flightInfoStyles =